stanac/MarlinBits.SqliteBatchOps/README.md

 ## What?

-`SqliteBatchOps` is adding batch command executor () and is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.
+`SqliteBatchOps` is has batch command executor that is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.

 ## Why?